‘Days Of Our Lives’ Spoilers: Vivian Returns To Rip Gabi & Stefan Apart

-Days of Our Lives viewers are about to get back a fan favorite villain, and it should make for even more drama in Salem.
+Days of Our Lives viewers are about to get back a fan-favorite villain, and it should make for even more drama in Salem.

 According to Soap Dirt, Days of Our Lives fans will welcome back Vivian Alamain in the very near future.
 However, while viewers are used to seeing actress Louise Sorel in the role, this time around Robin Strasser will be taking on the character.